The DePauw Experience

 Off-Campus Study Programs

 DePauw offers a choice among a wide variety of strong academic programs on six continents.
 Programs are regularly reviewed, and some are added to the roster while others are dropped.
-Check the Website or contact Civic, Global & Professional Opportunities for a current and complete list of approved programs.
+Check the Website or contact the Hubbard Center for Student Engagement for a current and complete list of approved programs.
 A sample is given below of DePauw's consortial and exchange programs.

 Programs recognized by the Great Lakes Colleges Association (GLCA) combine the excitement of off-campus study and the strengths of a liberal arts college.
 GLCA's member institutions have cooperated in the area of off-campus study since 1962.
 GLCA-recognized programs get consultation and advice from committees that include faculty and administrators from several member campuses.
 Programs are regularly evaluated, earning the GLCA label by meeting high academic and administrative standards.
 Faculty members from GLCA campuses generally serve as on-site academic directors for these programs, giving students daily access to advice and support from a professor who knows the program and the local culture as well as U.S. higher education.